 A data structure can be any organization, management, and storage format of data that allows efficient access and modification.
 It is a collection of data values, relationships amongst them, and the various functions or operations that can be applied to the data.

 Data structures are a foundational concept of programming which is immensely utilized in algorithm design.
 Hence, it is important for any programmer, irrespective of the programming language, to have a good understanding of data structures.

 Any programming language interview can have a few or many questions based on data structures.
-Here are the most important data structure interview questions with their respective answers for you:
+Here are the top data structure interview questions and answers with their respective answers for you: